 \subsection{Model description and main results}

 \

-We will begin with an informal description of the model: Consider the lattice $\mathbb{Z}^2$ where the first coordinate represents space and the second represents time.
+We will begin with an informal description of the model: Consider the lattice $\mathbb{Z}^2$ where the first coordinate represents space and the second one time.
 Suppose that each vertex can be independently either open with probability $p$ or closed with probability $1-p$, for some fixed $p\in(0,1)$.
 Now we consider a random graph with vertex set $\mathbb{Z}^2$ such that from each vertex $(x,t)$ departs at most two directed edges according to the following rule: when there is a unique $y$ such that $(y,t+1)$ is the closest open vertex to $(x,t)$ at time $t+1$, then $(x,t) \mapsto (y,t+1)$ is the unique edge departing from $(x,t)$.
 In case of non-uniqueness of the nearest open vertex, we have two open vertices $(y,t)$ and $(y',t)$, where $y-x=x-y'$, then $(x,t) \mapsto (y,t+1)$ and $(x,t) \mapsto (y',t+1)$ are the edges departing from $(x,t)$.
-In this way, from the collection of directed paths in the graph, we obtain a system of coalescing-branching paths.
-We call these collection of directed paths, or equivalently the random graph, the full \emph{Drainage Network with Branching (DNB)}.
+In this way, the collection of directed paths in the graph forms a system of coalescing-branching paths.
+We call this collection, or equivalently the random graph, the full \emph{Drainage Network with Branching (DNB).}